 Radio access bearer: The service that the access stratum provides to the non-access stratum for transfer of user data between User Equipment and CN.

-Radio Access Mode: Mode of the cell, FDD or TDD.
+Radio Access Mode: Mode of the cell.

-Radio Access Network Information Management: Functionality supporting the exchange of information, via the Core Network, between peer application entities located in a GERAN or in a UTRAN access network.
+Radio Access Network Information Management: Functionality supporting the exchange of information, between peer application entities belonging to the RAN nodes.

-RAN sharing: Two or more CN operators share the same RAN, i.e. a RAN node (RNC or BSC) is connected to multiple CN nodes (SGSNs and MSC/VLRs) belonging to different CN operators.

 Radio Access Network Application Part: Radio Network Signalling over the Iu.

 Radio Access Network Operator: Operator that offers radio access to one or more core network operators.

-Radio Access Technology: Type of technology used for radio access, for instance E-UTRA, UTRA, GSM, CDMA2000 1xEV-DO (HRPD) or CDMA2000 1x (1xRTT).
+Radio Access Technology: Type of technology used for radio access, for instance NR, E-UTRA, UTRA, GSM/EDGE, CDMA2000 1xEV-DO (HRPD) or CDMA2000 1x (1xRTT).

-Radio Bearer: The service provided by the Layer 2 for transfer of user data between User Equipment and UTRAN.
+Radio Bearer: The service provided by the Layer 2 for transfer of user data between User Equipment and GERAN/UTRAN/E-UTRAN/NG-RAN.

 Radio communications equipment: Telecommunications equipment which includes one or more transmitters and/or receivers and/or parts thereof for use in a fixed, mobile or portable application.
 It can be operated with ancillary equipment but if so, is not dependent on it for basic functionality.